dashpay/docs/docs/user/developers/integration-apis.rst

 - In Dash for iOS, swipe to the left to display the **Receive Dash** screen.
 A QR code and address will appear.
 You can screenshot this to save an image.
-- To generate a QR code from any Dash address, visit `CWA QR Code Generator <https://cwaqrgen.com/dash>`_ and simply paste your Dash address to generate an image.
+- To generate a QR code from any Dash address, visit `QRCode Monkey
+  <https://www.qrcode-monkey.com/#bitcoin>`_, paste your Dash address,
+  and select the Dash cryptocurrency type to generate an image.